-In this sense, the PCC considers, among others, the following contracts subject to competition: public works contracts; public work concessions; public services concessions; acquisition or lease of goods; acquisition of services; and incorporation of company contracts.
+In this sense, the PCC considers, among others, the following contracts subject to competition: public works contracts; public work concessions; public services concessions; acquisition or lease of goods; acquisition of services; and company incorporation contracts.

 2.3 Are there financial thresholds for determining individual contract coverage?